threlte/threlte/apps/docs/src/routes/core-transition/index.md

 The trait components might be slightly renamed in the future to fit this use-case a bit better.

 :::

+## What's next?

+You will see that the documentation still is using mostly wrapper components.[ We need your help](https://github.com/threlte/threlte/blob/main/CONTRIBUTING.md) to make that transition as smooth as possible and transfer as many examples as possible to the new rendering approach.
+It's important to note that while preprocessing works great for your local setup, there's no definitive roadmap of how to show code using `<T>` in the documentation yet.

 ## Wrapping it up